The Ecumenical Council (painting): Symbolism

 Religious symbols are pervasive throughout the piece.
 The title is an homage to the coronation of Angelo Giuseppe Cardinal Roncalli, who became Pope John XXIII in 1958.
 When John XXIII met with Geoffrey Fisher, the Archbishop of Canterbury, it was the first time the two churches had officially communicated in 426 years.
 Dalí was enthusiastic about the meeting.
 He was asked to design a cathedral in Arizona that never came to fruition.
 However, to discuss the design, in 1959 Dalí requested an audience with the pope.
 Dalí's vision for the cathedral was that it should be shaped like a pear, which to him represented the resurrection of the Middle Ages, the resurgence of Christian unity and was an appropriate symbol for the council in which the pope and the archbishop would meet.

 Dalí's wife, Gala, whose given name was Elena Ivanovna Diakonov, often served as his model and muse.
 In this piece, as in The Discovery of America by Christopher Columbus, Gala represents St. Helena (some sources state Gala's name was Hélèna), the mother of Constantine I, who became the first Christian emperor of the Roman Empire.
 St. Helena in Christian theology is the discoverer of the True Cross.
 Gala holds the same cross that Jesus does, offering it forward to the viewer.
 Gala's pose amid clouds, water, and rocks appeared in Dalí's earlier work St. Helen of Port Lligat (1956).
 The cross that Jesus holds in The Ecumenical Council is the lateral central point in the composition (Dalí often included geometric designs and symbolism on canvases in his later works), to represent the central mystery of the trinity.
 The cliffs of Cap de Creus represent the rock upon which St. Peter built the Christian church, but have Spanish origins.
 Dalí grew up in Port Lligat, whose patron saint is Helena, often using the surrounding scenery in his paintings, and worked in a studio there where he painted The Ecumenical Council.
 The Spanish aspects of the painting are Dalí's expressions of patriotism.

-Dalí portrays Jesus without solid form in the painting, achieved with rapid strokes to evoke a mystic or atomic energy.
+Dalí portrays Jesus without solid form in the painting, achieved with rapid strokes to evoke mystic or atomic energy.
 Scientific theory preoccupied Dalí in the later half of the 20th century, and he represented the structure of atoms and DNA in several works.
 Scholars suggest that Dalí was influenced by the ideas of Pierre Teilhard de Chardin, a French theologian who proposed that all knowledge—specifically scientific and religious—should be fully integrated and lead to a final "omega point".
 The interconnectedness of ideas espoused by Chardin is represented by the multiple images that blend into each other in the painting.